metachris/RPIO/README.rst

 **Should I update RPIO often?**

   Yes, because RPIO is getting better by the day.
-You can use ``$ rpio --update-rpio`` or see :ref:`Installation <ref-installation>` for more information about methods to update.
+You can use ``$ rpio --update-rpio`` or see Installation for more information about methods to update.

 **I've encountered a bug, what next?**

-  * Make sure you are using the latest version of RPIO (see :ref:`Installation <ref-installation>`)
+  * Make sure you are using the latest version of RPIO (see Installation)
   * Open an issue at Github

     * Go to https://github.com/metachris/RPIO/issues/new